Show Me the Money 3: Round Six - First Round Performances

 Round Five's winning team decided the team battles, which were: Team Brand New vs. Team Illionaire, and Team YDG vs. Team YG.
 Members of each team were ranked 1st, 2nd, and 3rd from Round Five.
 The top rapper automatically gets to perform and go to the next Round, but the producers must choose one person out of 2nd and 3rd place rappers to perform, thereby eliminating the other.
 The 2nd and 3rd place are to prepare two versions of the same song, and on the day of the rehearsal the producers conducts the selection, based on the rappers' performance.
 This formed the Top 6 rappers.
 Vasco, IRON, Bobby, and B.I were first in their teams last Round and guaranteed a spot in the first round performances.

 During their performance, each rapper gets performance money based on votes from the audience.
 Team members' performance money are then added up to get the team's overall performance money.
 The losing team of the team battles gets their lowest-earning performer eliminated.

 Round Seven - First Round of Finals

 The theme is "Love".
 Rappers collaborate with a special guest rapper.

 Again, each rapper gets performance money during their performance based on votes from the audience.
 Team members' performance money are then added up to get the team's overall performance money.
 The losing team of the team battles gets their lowest-earning performer eliminated.
-Team YG was completely eliminated.
+Team YG was eliminated.

 Round Eight - Semi-finals

 The match list for the semi-finals was decided by the top winner last round, C Jamm.
 The theme is "Money".
 Team Brand New remained undefeated until this round, but Bobby won Vasco by a difference of 10 votes.
-Team Brand New was completely eliminated.
+Team Brand New was eliminated.